FLSA Reference Guide: Wage Basics and Worker Protections

 If retaliation occurs, you can file a complaint for retaliation with the U.S. Department of Labor's Wage and Hour Division or pursue a private lawsuit.

 The Wage and Hour Division (WHD) investigates FLSA complaints.
 WHD enforces the law and may order fines, payment of back wages, job reinstatement, and other remedies, including changes that bring the employer into compliance with the law.

 Get a Legal Evaluation of Your FLSA-Related Matter

-The Fair Labor Standards Act is intended to provide a baseline of protection for employees, including fair wages and reasonable working hours.
-If you believe your rights have been violated, you may want to speak with an experienced employment law attorney near you.
+The Fair Labor Standards Act provides a baseline of protection for employees, including fair wages and reasonable working hours.
+If you believe your rights have been violated or have questions about your eligibility, you may want to speak with an experienced employment law attorney near you.